veedy-dev/lutforge-ai/README.md

 ## 🎨 Professional Workflow

-LutForge AI is designed for professional colorists and content creators:
+LUTForge AI is designed for professional colorists and content creators:

 - **For Quick Preview**: Test and visualize color grades with JPEG/PNG workflow
 - **For Professional Results**: Export LUTs for use with RAW files in dedicated photo/video editing software